top of page

 An eager bride and groom mid-ceremony at Franklin County Courthouse in Columbus, Ohio about to be married

-Part 2: Scheduling Your Courthouse Ceremony in Franklin County, Ohio
+Scheduling Your Courthouse Ceremony in Franklin County, Ohio

-• Head to the Franklin County Municipal Court 10th Floor (375 S. High St.) to book your civil ceremony (Visit franklincountymunicourt.org) There are two important buildings to know and you don't want to confuse them on the wedding day!
+• Head to the Franklin County Municipal Court 10th Floor (375 S. High St.) to book your civil ceremony.
+Visit franklincountymunicourt.org.
+There are two important buildings to know, and you don't want to confuse them on the wedding day!

-• Ceremonies are by appointment only, Monday to Friday and the last ceremony time is 4PM
+• Ceremonies are by appointment only, Monday to Friday.
+The last ceremony time is 4 PM.

-• Pay a $25 processing fee at the Civil Division on the 3rd floor
+• Pay a $25 processing fee at the Civil Division on the 3rd floor.

 • Bring your marriage license, certificate, and payment receipt on ceremony day.
-Ohio Courthouse wedding

-Part 3: What to Expect on the wedding day
+What to Expect on the Wedding Day

-• It’s a short and sweet ceremony—typically 10 minutes long with most judges
+• It’s a short and sweet ceremony—typically 10 minutes long with most judges.

-• Fun fact: No rings or witnesses are required but you are absolutely allowed to have them!
+• Fun fact: No rings or witnesses are required, but you are absolutely allowed to have them!

-• Afterwards, your officiant must return the signed certificate to the Probate Court to make your marriage official—then you can request certified copies (called “marriage abstracts”) for your records and name change purposes especially if you need it done quicker than normal.
+• Afterwards, your officiant must return the signed certificate to the Probate Court to make your marriage official.
+Then you can request certified copies (called “marriage abstracts”) for your records and name change purposes, especially if you need it done quicker than normal.

 An exchanging of rings during a courthouse wedding ceremony in Columbus, Ohio

-Part 4: Tips to Elevate Your Courthouse Wedding!
+Tips to Elevate Your Courthouse Wedding!

 Caroline Rose O'Brien